hausdorff/ocaml-where/README.md

 Run with `make run_test`

-The output will look something like this:
+The output will look something like this (the prompt will colorize it so that it's clearer what's code and what's message):

 ```
 Should desugar where into a let: